-I love how these verses point to a God who is ‘more than enough’.
+I love how these verses point to a God who is ‘more than enough.’
 He had already supplied drinking water for them, but now He led them to an oasis which was an extra, unexpected blessing.
-It was waiting round the corner, just for them!
+It was waiting around the corner, just for them!

 During this prolonged difficult time that we are all going through, I feel God reminding us that we are like a palm tree in the storm of life.
-But when this is over, we are going to fall right back into shape, but we will also be stronger and will be able to flourish more than ever before.
+When this is over, we are going to fall right back into shape, but we will also be stronger and able to flourish more than ever before.

 As believers, let us never forget that the Prince of Peace lives within us.
-We can look at our bitter storm and we can easily forget that He who is in us, is greater than the circumstances that we are in.
+We can look at our bitter storm and easily forget that He who is in us is greater than the circumstances that we are in.